jiachzou/jiachzou.github.io/_pages/about.md

 I am a rising 5th year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, with PhD Minor in [Statistics](https://statistics.stanford.edu/).
 I am fortunate to be advised by [Markus Pelger](https://mpelger.people.stanford.edu/), and to have [Kay Giesecke](https://giesecke.people.stanford.edu/) and [Peter W. Glynn](https://web.stanford.edu/~glynn/) as members of my dissertation reading committee.
 I am the student organizer of the [Advanced Financial Technologies Lab Doctoral Seminars](https://fintech.stanford.edu/events/doctoral-seminars).

 I am passionate about improving human decision making with interpretable and transparent machine learning, especially in high-stake domains.
 To this end, I am building econometrics tools and applying them to real-life problems.
 My current work focuses on:
- - learning-informed market design problems, including experiment design, causal inference and algorithm design for cadevar organ allocations;
+ - learning-informed market design problems, including experiment design, causal inference and algorithm design for better cadevar organ allocations to curtail [wastes](https://marketdesigner.blogspot.com/2019/08/reducing-discards-of-deceased-donor.html);
  - statistical guardrail for the [reproducibility crisis](https://www.nature.com/articles/533452a), particularly in inference problems on high-dimensional panel data of empirical asset pricing.

 You can reach me at jiacheng zou at stanford dot edu!